 But the path forward might look different now.
 Sources say that several community leaders have referred bankruptcy attorneys to Mazzoni.

-Sources also claim that Councilmember Rue Landau hopes to secure $800,000 from the city for Mazzoni this week.
-It is unclear if this is money the city already owes Mazzoni or if this would be some other source of funding.
-It is also unclear whether or not a disbursement directly to Mazzoni will be possible given current liens.
+Councilmember Rue Landau hopes to secure funds owed to Mazzoni from the city — which her office estimates could be around $1 million.
+It is unclear whether or not a disbursement directly to Mazzoni will be possible given current liens.
 Even if the funds make it to Mazzoni, this may not be enough to make a long-term impact.

 According to a court document, Mazzoni’s 160-member staff served 8,000 medical patients, 6,000 behavioral health clients, and provided STI and HIV testing for 7,000 individuals between October 2023 and September 2024.